mobtexting/mobtexting-sms-module-plugin-for-vtiger/README.md

 1) Vtiger CRM is available as both Open Source so [download](https://www.vtiger.com/open-source-crm/download-open-source/) it first and install.

-2) After installed, login admin panel and you can see left side `setting / CRM Setting` so open that option.
+2) After installed, login admin panel and you can see left side `Settings / CRM Settings` so open that option.

   	<img src="/images/image1.jpg" >
 3) Next `module management` page it will open , choose `modules` any one option.